The Part 107 Aeronuatical Knowledge Test for UAS operators is expected to be made available in August.

 - UAV Ground School is Gold Seal’s online Part 107 course.
 Sign up for free and take the first three lessons without charge.
 The course offers unlimited quizzes from a database of 400 practice questions and includes Flash Cards for additional practice.
 It’s normally $199, but use promo code DRONEGIRL to save $25 and take that price down to just $174.

 - Drone Launch Academy offers another great online training course led by FAA-certified Advanced Ground Instructor David Young.
-Use coupon code DroneGirl50 to get $50 off.
+Use coupon code DroneGirl50 or this link to get $50 off.

 - DARTdrones has a day-long, in-person training course.
 Use coupon code dronegirl10 to get 10% all DARTdrone courses site wide!

 But a free and instant option comes from the FAA itself.
 The FAA released its Part 107 UAS online training course, which anyone can register and take for free.
 The course is designed for part 61 pilot certificate holders who have a current flight review (in accordance with 14 CFR part 61.56) and wish to obtain a part 107 remote pilot certificate with an sUAS rating.
 But, anyone without a pilot’s license can take the training course.

 “Applicants for a part 107 remote pilot certificate who do not hold a part 61 pilot certificate (or part 61 pilot certificate holders without a current flight review) may incorporate this training into their self-study curriculum to help prepare for the FAA Unmanned Aircraft General (UAG) Knowledge Test,” according to the test page.